iremuzun/Control-of-Step-Motor/README.md

 # Control-of-Step-Motor
 Arduino Code for controlling step of worm gear screw to measure the length of the material.
+For design to tensile strength machine.